marktomm/bash-course-1/week1/day1/code.md

-## Week 1, Day 1: Practice with Tutor
+## Week 1, Day 1: Homework/Practice with Tutor

 ### Objective
 The objective of the practical session is to help students navigate and